-The above ten super-foods can be easily incorporated into breastfeeding mother diet.
-It is advisable to eat home-made food that has been prepared with minimal spices and additives, so that the baby does not get fed indirectly with too much spice or complex food (via breast milk).
+The above ten superfoods can be easily incorporated into the breastfeeding mother’s diet.
+It is advisable to eat homemade food that has been prepared with minimal spices and additives so that the baby does not get fed indirectly with too much spice or complex food (via breast milk).

 How To Get Your Daily Nutrient Requirements?

-You should follow a routine, and remember to eat healthy food.
-Most importantly, a well-balanced diet.
-Eat right, and don’t simply indulge your stomach.
+You should follow a routine and remember to eat healthy food.
+Most importantly, have a well-balanced diet.
+Eat right and don’t simply indulge in your cravings (1).

 - Include 3 servings of dark green and yellow veggies every day